 If you have been arrested for DWI, the best outcome possible for your case is a dismissal of all charges.
 While dismissals are not uncommon, prosecutors will not simply drop a DWI charge for no good reason.
 Usually, the state agrees to dismiss a case they understand they cannot win.
 This usually occurs when the defense attorney builds a defense that is too strong to overcome at trial.

 Many cases are dismissed upon the motion of the defense attorney.
 These motions could be based on a number of factors.
-One of the most common factors that can lead to a dismissal is an unlawful traffic stop.
+One of the most common factors that can lead to dismissal is an unlawful traffic stop.
 If the police pull you over without reasonable suspicion that you have committed a crime, your attorney could have the evidence against you thrown out.

-The same is true of cases where your blood, breath, or urine sample was not handled property.
+The same is true of cases where your blood, breath, or urine sample was not handled properly.
 Your attorney could exclude the results of these tests if the handling of the sample did not meet state guidelines.

 Sometimes a dismissal by the prosecutor is not an option.
 If your efforts to exclude some or all of the evidence against you is unsuccessful, the prosecution is unlikely to voluntarily dismiss the charges against you.
-If the terms of the plea bargain offered to you is not appealing, taking your case to trial might be the only option.
+If the terms of the plea bargain offered to you are not appealing, taking your case to trial might be the only option.

 Earning an acquittal at trial can be challenging.
-Many juries are pre-disposed to believe the testimony of an officer, even when the evidence of intoxication is thin.
+Many juries are predisposed to believe the testimony of an officer, even when the evidence of intoxication is thin.
 The good news is that your attorney could work diligently to show the jury that there is not enough evidence to convict you of these charges.

 The attorneys of Gerald Miller understand what it takes to build a winning trial strategy.
 We will work to ensure the jury understands the burden is on the prosecutor to prove your guilt.
 More often than not, the state will struggle to meet that burden.